 It also clarifies additional requirements for mobile plant, hoists, traffic management, asset protection and reinstatement, access and accessibility, tree protection, worksite amenity and the installation of public precautions (temporary structures).

-Under this amendment, detailed applications can be considered and approved more quickly - all of which benefits our construction sector and the wider community.
+Under the updated Code, detailed applications can be considered and approved more quickly - all of which benefits our construction sector and the wider community.